Gillingham Royal Forest

 Thank you to our partners - we couldn't do it without you!

 The Gillingham Royal Forest is a partnership project led by Dorset Wildlife and includes:

 Gillingham Town Council, Gillingham Local History Society, Gillingham Walkers, North Dorset Health Walks, Gillingham Action for Nature Group, Motcombe Parish Council, Dorset Council, Natural England, Blackmore Vale Line Community Partnership, Farming and Wildlife Advisory Group South West, Wessex Water, U3A, White Hart Link, Stour Catchment Partnership, Riverfly Group, and NFU.

 Help us on the project by becoming a volunteer

 If you are interested in wildlife surveys, practical conservation, helping with community events or just finding out more, please visit our volunteer pages on website (click here.)
-To receive email updates about project opportunities and events, contact Nicki Brunt at firstname.lastname@example.org.
+Due to the current situation this project is on hold but if you would like to express an interest in the project and/or receive email updates about project opportunities and events when the project restarts, please contact Nicki Brunt at email@example.com.